 These 24-hour cellular biological clocks are not unique to humans but are found in almost all the living things, dating back to millions of years as they’re found even in algae.2

-Human biological clock is regulated by light
+Our biological clock is regulated by light

-For most of our evolutionary history, we have relied on the sun as our major light source.
+For most of our evolutionary history, we have relied upon the sun as our major light source.
 Therefore, our biological clock responds to fluctuations in the amount of light received by our eyes.
 The SCN is located in close proximity to the region of the brain where the optic nerves cross and hence it receives information about the amount of light in our environment.
 This, in turn, regulates the secretion of various hormones that influence our various behaviours.

 For example, the hormone melatonin makes us sleepy as its production goes up when it’s dark outside.
 In ancient times, when it was dark after sunset, the melatonin production of our ancestors naturally went up and they felt like going to sleep.
 Today, most of us have to switch off our lights when we go to sleep, usually long after the sun has set.